 By Boat

-There are a number of ferry crossings from Italy to Dubrovnik or Split; either from Ancona to Split or Bari to Dubrovnik.
+There are several ferry crossings from Italy to Dubrovnik or Split; either from Ancona to Split or Bari to Dubrovnik.
 You can then transfer to Korcula.

 How to travel from Split to Korcula